Genusbiz/docs/developers/defining-the-application-model/general-settings.md

 *   In the ribbon, click **General Settings**.
 *   In the General Settings dialog box, click the tab for the appropriate settings.

-Explore the topics below to learn more about the general settings in Genus Studio.
+Explore the topics below to learn more.

-### Topics in General Settings

 * [Data Sets](general-settings/data-sets.md)
 * [Calendar Settings](general-settings/calendar-settings.md)